 - Many of Frankfurt’s museums are closed on Mondays, but several have free admission on Wednesdays.

 - Frankfurt is the place to shop for high-quality electronics and sports equipment; top-of-the line European fashion; and the best of European wines, breads, cheeses, and sausages.

 - Two popular outdoor activities are swimming and inline skating.
 Swimming centres often have slides, waterfalls, and other amusements.
 "Freikörper" or "FKK" on a sign indicates that the park or beach allows nude sunbathing.
 Tuesday nights, from March until October, thousands of inline skaters are on the road.
-The event starts at the Ignatz Bubis Bridge and is 42km (26 miles) long, but the route always changes.
+The event starts at the Ignatz Bubis Bridge and is 26 miles long, but the route always changes.
 The event is free and anybody can join.

 - Bicycling is also a popular activity in Frankfurt.
 The Stadtwald has paths that are well-tended and flat.
 There are many bike paths along both sides of the Main River and also the Nidda River (in the Heddernheim, Eschersheim, Hausen, and Rödelheim districts).
 For something more strenuous, try the paths of the Taunus Hills.

-- Sachsenhausen (Frankfurt's "Left Bank") is where you’ll find Apfelwein (apple wine) taverns.
-Apfelwein dates back to the late 790s, and a tavern with a pine wreath over its door makes its own apple wine.
+- Sachsenhausen (Frankfurt's "Left Bank") is where you’ll find Apfelwein (apple wine or cider) taverns.
+A tavern with a pine wreath over its door makes its own apple wine.